-Note that the algorithms in Table 16 are listed as non-compliant since Known Answer Tests for the algorithms are not implemented in the validated firmware build.
+Note that the algorithms in Table 7 are listed as non-compliant since Known Answer Tests for the algorithms are not implemented in the validated software build.

-Table 17: Non-FIPS Approved Algorithms
+Table 8: Non-FIPS Approved Algorithms

 Algorithm

 DES (disabled in FIPS-CC mode)

 MD5 (disabled in FIPS-CC mode)

 HMAC-MD5 (disabled in FIPS-CC mode)

 RSA is non-compliant when keys less than 2048 bits are used, since such keys do not provide the minimum required 112 bits of encryption strength.

 Diffie-Hellman is non-compliant when keys less than 2048 bits are used, since such keys do not provide the minimum required 112 bits of encryption strength.

-AES-CCM (non-compliant, FortiWiFi-60D only)